401trg/warriormonk/README.md

 ***- Firefox***

-You will need a recent version of Chrome [installed](https://www.google.com/chrome).
+You will need a recent version of Firefox [installed](https://www.mozilla.org/en-US/firefox/new).

 ### Installing